Rules of the Ride

 Obey the Marshals

-The entire route of the Prudential RideLondon-Surrey 100 is managed by marshals who will secure the route and manage vehicle and pedestrian movements across it.
+The entire route of the Prudential RideLondon events is managed by marshals who will secure the route and manage vehicle and pedestrian movements across it.
 Please follow their instructions at all times during the sportive.

 While the route is mostly traffic-free, you do need to be aware that you might be directed to slow down or stop due to pedestrian crossings or to allow emergency vehicles access.
 There are many busy locations along the route so it is critical that you obey the directions from the marshals.

-Additionally, each wave of riders will be accompanied by two Continental Tyres marshals from the start line all the way to the finish line of the 100-mile course to help keep you safe at all times.
+Additionally, each wave of riders will be accompanied by two Continental Tyres Rider Safety Captains from the Start Line all the way to the Finish Line of the course to help keep you safe at all times.
 Please listen to and follow instructions.

 It’s NOT a race!